-The Foreign Affairs Information Technology (FAIT) Fellowship offers both undergraduate and graduate fellowships, providing up to $87,000 in academic funding over two years, summer internships with stipends, professional development and mentorship.
-And upon successful completion, fellows receive an appointment in the Foreign Service as Information Management Specialists.
+This two-year undergraduate and graduate fellowship program provdes up to $87,000 in academic funding ($43,500 annually for two years), two summer internships with stipend support, professional development and mentorship.
+What’s unique about this program?
+After successfully completing the fellowship and meeting the U.S. Dept. of State’s entry requirements, fellows receive an appointment in the Foreign Service as an Information Management Specialist.

-As one of several high-profile U.S. Department of State diversity recruitment programs, the FAIT Fellowship seeks to attract top technology talent to the Foreign Service that reflects the diversity of the United States.
-The program is designed for highly talented individuals who want to pursue an IT-related undergraduate or graduate degree and a career in the Foreign Service.
-The FAIT Fellowship encourages applications from women, minority groups historically underrepresented in the Foreign Service, and those with financial need.
+As one of several high-profile U.S. Department of State diversity recruitment programs, the FAIT Fellowship seeks to attract top technology talent to the Foreign Service that reflects the diversity of the United States and encourages applications from women, minority groups historically underrepresented in the Foreign Service, and those with financial need.

-Don’t miss this great opportunity to hear directly from the State Department and find out how you can support your qualified IT students who might apply for this unique program.
+Don’t miss this great opportunity to hear directly from the State Department and find out how you can support your qualified IT/computer students applying for this unique program.
 You’ll hear: